 3. Cable Company Apps

 Lots of cable companies are trying to keep up with the competition from sites like Hulu and Netflix and meet the demand for streaming TV by offering their own apps for watching TV shows on demand.
-Most cable companies offer TV streaming apps today.
+Most cable companies offer TV streaming apps as well as TV cable installation options today.
 Services like TVProviders.com offer assistance in finding the right cable companies with the appropriate TV apps to meet your needs.
 Once you have the apps installed, you can watch content from that cable company on demand anywhere you go with your mobile device.

 4. Amazon Instant Video